jwkicklighter/guides/security/application.md

 functions is a string that contains the salt plus the hashed value.
 Store that entire string as the hashed password.

-Never compare hashed passwords using the built-in string equality function;
-this sets you up for a timing attack.

-### Timing attacks

-An attacker can learn a lot from _how long_ it takes to be denied access.
-If it's instant, that means the input didn't even pass validation; if it's kinda long, that means that the input got past validation and computed a hash but one of the first few characters of the hash were incorrect; a longer delay means that most of the hash was right.
-Knowing how much of the hash was right allows the attacker to narrow the attack space.

-The solution: use a constant-time equality check for comparing the hashed values.
-Bcrypt libraries ship with a function that does everything for you.
-ActiveSupport ships with `secure_compare` for constant-time comparisons.
-Worst
-case: pad the string to a fixed length then make sure your loop goes through every character even after you know the answer.

 ## Encryption

 An encryption algorithm is one where a string can be made illegible and then